“Are you a real estate agent, concerned about creating a dynamic website that will facilitate your business to maximize your branding?”

 All the listing services should be integrated into one seamless search experience.
 Let things be clear so that your visitors can search for open houses, community features (like school district), etc. using your site.
 Your website should target a specific search area with an additional map view on the side.

 You can also provide an option like “Saved Search” leads that could help your leads to opt-in your email list.
 When you set up the “Saved Search” option, your system saves a set of criteria to determine which results will be shown when visitors will search.
 These searches are dynamic and work as an auto-suggest.

-[Pro-Tip: For creating a fully customizable, MLS & IDX integrated website, you can use a plugin like WP Real Estate Pro by Mythemeshop.]
+[Pro-Tip: For creating a fully customizable, MLS & IDX integrated website, you can use a plugin like WordPress Real Estate by Mythemeshop.]